isomorphic-software/smartclient-docs/classes/DynamicForm.md

 ## Attr: DynamicForm.showErrorText

 ### Description
-[showErrorIcons](#attr-dynamicformshowerroricons), [showErrorText](#attr-dynamicformshowerrortext), [errorOrientation](#attr-dynamicformerrororientation), and [showErrorStyle](#attr-dynamicformshowerrorstyle) control how validation errors are displayed when they are displayed inline in the form (next to the form item where there is a validation error).
+[showErrorIcons](#attr-dynamicformshowerroricons), [showErrorText](#attr-dynamicformshowerrortext), and [showErrorStyle](#attr-dynamicformshowerrorstyle) control how validation errors are displayed when they are displayed inline in the form (next to the form item where there is a validation error).
 To instead display all errors at the top of the form, set [showInlineErrors](#attr-dynamicformshowinlineerrors):false.

-`showErrorIcons`, `showErrorText`, `errorOrientation` and `showErrorStyle` are all boolean properties, and can be set on a DynamicForm to control the behavior form-wide, or set on individual FormItems.
+`showErrorIcons`, `showErrorText` and `showErrorStyle` are all boolean properties, and can be set on a DynamicForm to control the behavior form-wide, or set on individual FormItems.

 The HTML displayed next to a form item with errors is generated by [FormItem.getErrorHTML](FormItem.md#method-formitemgeterrorhtml).
 The default implementation of that method respects `showErrorIcons` and `showErrorText` as follows:

 `showErrorIcons`, or `showErrorIcon` at the FormItem level controls whether an error icon should appear next to fields which have validation errors.
 The icon's appearance is governed by [FormItem.errorIconSrc](FormItem.md#attr-formitemerroriconsrc), [FormItem.errorIconWidth](FormItem.md#attr-formitemerroriconwidth) and [FormItem.errorIconHeight](FormItem.md#attr-formitemerroriconheight)

 `showErrorText` determines whether the text of the validation error should be displayed next to fields which have validation errors.
 The attribute [DynamicForm.showTitlesWithErrorMessages](#attr-dynamicformshowtitleswitherrormessages) may be set to prefix error messages with the form item's title + `":"` (may be desired if the item has [FormItem.showTitle](FormItem.md#attr-formitemshowtitle) set to false).
-If `showErrorText` is unset, the error text will be shown if [DynamicForm.linearMode](#attr-dynamicformlinearmode) is true (or [DynamicForm.linearOnMobile](#attr-dynamicformlinearonmobile) is true for mobile devices), otherwise it will not be shown.

-In addition to this:

 [DynamicForm.errorOrientation](#attr-dynamicformerrororientation) controls where the error HTML should appear relative to form items.
 Therefore the combination of [DynamicForm.showErrorText](#attr-dynamicformshowerrortext)`:false` and [DynamicForm.errorOrientation](#attr-dynamicformerrororientation)`:"left"` creates a compact validation error display consisting of just an icon, to the left of the item with the error message available via a hover (similar appearance to ListGrid validation error display).
-If `errorOrientation` is unset, the error orientation will default to "top" if [DynamicForm.linearMode](#attr-dynamicformlinearmode) is enabled (or [DynamicForm.linearOnMobile](#attr-dynamicformlinearonmobile) is true for mobile devices) and error text is not showing, "left" otherwise.

-`showErrorStyle` determines whether fields with validation errors should have special styling applied to them.
+In addition to this, `showErrorStyle` determines whether fields with validation errors should have special styling applied to them.
 Error styling is achieved by applying suffixes to existing styling applied to various parts of the form item.
-See [FormItemBaseStyle](../reference_2.md#type-formitembasestyle) for more on this.
+See [FormItemBaseStyle](../reference.md#type-formitembasestyle) for more on this.

 ### Groups